Subject Area Modules

 The Society for Vascular Surgery is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 The Society for Vascular Surgery designates this enduring material for a maximum of 7.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Designation of Credit for VESAP5 Vascular Lab Modules

 The Society for Vascular Surgery designates this enduring material for a maximum of 30.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Original Release Date

-VESAP4 will expire 3 years after the release date.
-CME credit and the VESAP4 program, including all content, will no longer be available after this date.
+VESAP5 will expire 3 years from the release date of the product, July 15, 2023.
+CME credit and the VESAP5 program, including all content, will no longer be available after this date.